What are the health risks in Thailand? Is it safe and where are the places with the highest crime rates?

 The crime rate is practically no different from comparable levels in other world capitals.

-Take care to observe all normal precautions.
-It is not recommended to walk alone in quiet alleys or depopulated areas.
+Ensure that all normal precautions are taken.
+It is not recommended to walk alone in quiet streets or depopulated areas.
 Make sure all money, jewellery, tickets and passports are well stored.
 A healthy precaution is always in order.

 Scams and tourist traps

-The tourist is most likely to encounter petty crime and the efforts of local crooks to make money out of the ignorance of foreigners.
+The tourist will most often encounter petty crime and the efforts of local crooks to make money out of the ignorance of foreigners.

 For example, scooter rental scams are common, where they lend you a motorbike that has already been damaged and charge you high damage fees when you return it.